The husband and wife team needed just two years to see results.

 Trudy Armstead added 12 points and 13 rebounds, and Janelle Perez scored 10 points for Northwestern State (21-12), which won its seventh straight and third in three days to earn the program's third appearance in the NCAA tournament.

 "It means a lot because we went through hard work and everything to get to this point," Armstead said.
-"A few years ago, we didn't have the pieces to the puzzle, and now, we have a group of girls that seem to click together.
-It has brought us to this point."

 The Demons shot 45 percent, connected on 7 of 17 from behind the arc and turned 16 SFA turnovers into 23 points.